OceanWaterSlush/My-React/README.md

 # My-React
-A repository containing code to create a simpler React from scratch.inspired by Rodrigo Pombo.
+A repository containing code to create a simpler React from scratch - Inspired by Rodrigo Pombo.